AdobeDocs/commerce-php/src/pages/development/payments-integrations/payment-gateway/gateway-client.md

 ---
 title: Gateway Client
-description: Transfer the payload to the payment provider and get a response
+description: Learn how to transfer the payload to the payment provider and get a response.
 ---

 # Gateway Client